Please view the updates below on various topics. If you can't find the information you need, please send us your questions:

 - Laundry services will continue to be available on campus with increased disinfection for the laundry facilities

-- Implementing a modified residential programming model that adheres to CDC safety guidelines.
+- We are implementing a modified residential programming model that adheres to CDC safety guidelines.

 I am currently in an apartment-style community where I will be sharing a bathroom, kitchen and living room space with roommates.
 What precautions do I need to take to be safe?